jnozzi/cocoadev.com/markdown/MultipleNSTableViewsInsideSingleNSScrollView.md

 Sorry if this has been asked before.
 I searched for some information, but there is so much that it is easy to miss.
-I was wondering how to go about putting two General/NSTableViews inside a single General/NSScrollView.
+I was wondering how to go about putting two NSTableViews inside a single NSScrollView.
 I essentially want to have two tables of the exact same height that are in sink together when scrolling, but there would be a divider between them separating them.